A lot of things are going on in my mind right now,

 Where does that lead us?
 I searched online how to cope with it all.
 And the best and most practical advise was, “talk about it with someone you want to share it with, talk, talk and talk.”
 And that’s the main problem.
 We are not encouraged in our society to talk about our problems in an open way.
 We are not given a space apart from “online” world, to have a conversation with someone face to face about it and just don’t let it eat you.

 My conversation with someone in the morning came to my mind.
-I realized I wanted to talk about something, and the person wanted me to further suppress my already suppressed ‘depression & anxiety’ in that particular moment and save it for later.
-I see the same thing around me at home sometimes, when I want to talk but no one is actually interested in sitting down and having a heart to heart.
+I realized I wanted to talk about something, and the person wanted me to further suppress my already suppressed my thoughts in that particular moment and save it for later.
+I see the same thing around me at home sometimes, when I want to talk but no one is actually interested in sitting down and having a heart to heart because of their own thoughts.
 The love is big.
-The love is really big, but something is missing inside all of us.
+The love is really big, and I am so blessed to have a family that loves me this much but something is missing inside all of us.
+People no longer have breakfast together or have dinner together in our society as a family.
 It seems like we all are running away from real life and in an attempt to reach the happy cloud, we are just not being there for each other in times when we really do need to be there.
 The result is, people have to pay to therapists and get more depressed because therapists are not people who matter to us personally.

 Is it not a part of being a human to be not so perfect and let each other, your parents, your friends, your colleagues, your every possible intimate connection know that wait, listen to this, can you listen?
 Can you feel this wave crashing at my sanity shore and making me feel like I need to rise and speak and speak but my own ears aren’t listening?
 Can you listen to it for me and prove to me we all are humans, we all are here to feel not just bravery but fears too.
 We all are here not to just win, but lose too.
 We all here not to just always appear strong but weak too?
 We wouldn’t be humans if we deny ourselves all the darker emotions along with the sparkly ones.